E-MailRelay

 On Unix-like systems the server will read its configuration settings from a file /etc/emailrelay.conf.

-On Windows E-MailRelay typically runs as a Windows Service and it reads its configuration from the startup batch file emailrelay-start.bat.
+On Windows E-MailRelay typically runs as a Windows Service and it reads its configuration from the startup batch file emailrelay-start.bat and/or the configuration file emailrelay.cfg in the ProgramData/E-MailRelay folder.
+(If you can't find this folder look for the E-MailRelay link in the Program Files/E-MailRelay folder and then right-click and "open file location".)

 You can change the E-MailRelay server configuration by editing the configuration file or startup batch file directly and then restarting the server.
 Or you can use the E-MailRelay configuration GUI if it is available.